shail840/Vendor_Management_System/README.md

     ```

 6. Access the website in your browser at [http://localhost:8000](http://localhost:8000)
+7. For testing the API tool used is Insomnia.

 ## API endpoints documentation and its implementation with screenshots
 ### Vendor Profile Management: